cliffordolaw/arduino_2560_irri_project/README.md

-# Arduino Mega 2560 Irrigation (Master/Slave) with SIM900 — Plan
+# Arduino Mega 2560 Irrigation (Master/Slave) with SIM900

-This README outlines the plan to implement a two-board irrigation controller using two Arduino Mega 2560s and SIM900 modules on pins 10 (RX) and 11 (TX).
+Two-board irrigation controller (Master/Slave) using Arduino Mega 2560 and SIM900.
 The design prioritizes:
 - Non-blocking scheduling via `millis()` (no `delay()` in app logic)
 - EEPROM persistence to resume irrigation after power loss
 - Clear master/slave role behavior and server-driven coordination
-- Small, modular file layout

 ## 1) Scope and Goals
 - Two boards: Master and Slave, remote, each with SIM900 on D10/D11.